-DQ Free Cone Day is always held on the first day of spring, which in 2023 is March 20 — and for the entire day, you’ll be able to get a sweet treat free of charge.
+DQ Free Cone Day is always held on the first day of spring — and for the entire day, you’ll be able to get a sweet treat free of charge.
 But how does this whole thing work?
 Is it really free for everyone?
-We’ll tell you everything you need to know to get your free cone and kick off the spring season.
+We’ll tell you everything you need to know to get your free DQ cone in 2024, based on how they kicked off the 2023 spring season.

 And if you love food holidays, we’ve got what you need to celebrate (and eat) all year long.

-Everyone can get a FREE small vanilla soft-serve cone on Dairy Queen Free Cone Day — March 20, 2023.
+Everyone can get a FREE small vanilla soft-serve cone.

-No purchase required.
-No app required.
-No email signup required.
-No strings attached.
-All you have to do is visit a participating Dairy Queen on Free Cone Day from open to close — typically 11 a.m. to 10 p.m. — to get your freebie.
-(And nope, you don’t have to purchase anything.)
+Like every year, in 2023, there was no purchase required.
+No app was required.
+No email signup was required.
+No strings were attached.
+You only had to visit a participating Dairy Queen on Free Cone Day from open to close — typically 11 a.m. to 10 p.m. — to get your freebie.

-Just order your free cone at the register and DQ will give you a free small soft-serve cone (regularly $1.99) while supplies last.
-There’s a limit of one free cone per person.
+The free cone small soft-serve cone (regularly $1.99) offer was valid in store, with a limit of one free cone per person.

-Note: The cone is free, but donations to the Children’s Miracle Network are encouraged on Free Cone Day.
+Note: The cone was free, but donations to the Children’s Miracle Network were encouraged on Free Cone Day.

-If you’d rather have your soft serve coated in a hard shell of chocolate or churro, you can upgrade your free cone for just $1 on Dairy Queen Free Cone Day.
-These treats typically cost $2.89, so getting one for a buck saves you 65%!
+If you’d rather have your soft serve coated in a hard shell of chocolate or churro, you could upgrade your free cone for just $1 on Dairy Queen Free Cone Day 2023.
+These treats typically cost $2.89, so getting one for a buck saved you 65%!

 Most Dairy Queen locations celebrate Free Cone Day — but not all of them.

-If you’re in the United States, there’s a good chance that your local Dairy Queen is participating in Free Cone Day.
+If you’re in the United States, there’s a good chance that your local Dairy Queen participates in Free Cone Day.
 But unlike Ben & Jerry’s Free Cone Day, there’s no way to filter locations on the DQ website by which locations celebrate Free Cone Day.
-So you’ll need to check with your neighborhood DQ directly to see if they are participating in the event.
+So when this food holiday comes back around in March, 2024, you’ll need to check with your neighborhood DQ directly to see if they are participating in the event.